 Elvis Cuevas, Ph.D.

 Dr. Cuevas received a bachelor’s in pharmaco-biochemistry at the Meritorious Autonomous University of Puebla, Mexico and a doctorate in neurobiology from the Autonomous National University of Mexico (UNAM).
 Her graduate research focused on evaluation of the neuroprotection of flavonoids in a rodent model of Alzheimer’s disease (AD).
 Twice during her graduate studies, Dr. Cuevas was a guest worker for collaborative neuroscience projects between UNAM and NCTR.
 In 2010, she started a postdoctoral research position at NCTR with the main goal of evaluating the neurotoxic effects of cell phone radiation in both in vitro and in vivo models.
-In 2015, she received an appointment as a visiting scientist at the NCTR in the Division of Neurotoxicology.
-Currently, she functions as an independent principal investigator within the Division.
+In 2015, she received an appointment as a visiting scientist in NCTR’s Division of Neurotoxicology.
+Currently, she functions as an independent principal investigator within the division.
 The focal areas of Dr. Cuevas's current research at NCTR are in understanding the role gender plays in AD prevalence and the evaluation of specific neurotoxins on brain function.
+She has received funding for her work from the FDA’s Office of Women’s Health.
 Dr. Cuevas served as the president of the Arkansas Chapter of the Society for Neuroscience (2017-2018), where she actively participated in the annual outreach events of Brain Awareness week.
-She has received numerous travel awards and NCTR honor awards for her collaborative efforts and positive impact on Center activities.
+She has received numerous travel awards and NCTR honor awards for her collaborative efforts and positive impact on center activities.
 She is an active participant in the Hispanic Organization of Toxicologists (HOT) and participates in the annual mentoring program, contributes communications in the HOT Toxenlaces newsletter, and presents webinars for the series “Updates in Toxicology,” developed by HOT in collaboration with Clubes de Ciencia México.
-Additionally, Dr. Cuevas has served as a reviewer for scientific publications in the field of neuroscience (Elsevier, Springer and ScienceDirect).
+Additionally, Dr. Cuevas has served as a reviewer for scientific publications in the field of neuroscience (Elsevier, Springer, and ScienceDirect).

-Dr. Cuevas has been working to identify biomarkers, measurable indicators of the disease process, for specific neurodegenerative diseases.
-Identification of such biomarkers will contribute to the development of targeted therapies for neurodegenerative diseases, as well as improve our knowledge about disease causation and prevention, possibly eliminating or reducing specific environmental factors that contribute to the development of Alzheimer’s and/or Parkinson diseases, with a special focus on the role of the blood-brain barrier (BBB).
+Dr. Cuevas has been working to identify biomarkers—measurable indicators of the disease process—for specific neurodegenerative diseases.
+Identification of such biomarkers will contribute to the development of targeted therapies for neurodegenerative diseases and improve our knowledge about disease causation and prevention, possibly eliminating or reducing specific environmental factors that contribute to the development of Alzheimer’s and/or Parkinson diseases, with a special focus on the role of the blood-brain barrier (BBB).
 In addition to her work on neurodegenerative diseases, Dr. Cuevas is currently a co-investigator in projects evaluating the role that BBB dysfunction has on the neurochemical and neuropathological changes after 1) exposure to arsenic, drugs of abuse, and anesthetics, and 2) traumatic brain injury.
-Presently, she is also evaluating sex differences in AD prevalence across different ethnicities and how the BBB might contribute to those differences, using a 3xTg AD mouse model, as well as the analysis of postmortem human tissues and fluids.
+Presently, she is evaluating sex differences in AD prevalence across different ethnicities and how the BBB might contribute to those differences, using a 3xTg AD mouse model, as well as the analysis of postmortem human tissues and fluids.
 These studies will aid in the development of new technologies/methodologies to improve and regulate the safety and efficacy of new drugs to slow disease progression in women and minority populations.

 Professional Societies/National and International Groups